-- Except coalbed methane wells, which are subject to Rule 608, new Oil and Gas Locations shall be subject to the following groundwater baseline sampling and monitoring requirements: - a.
-Sampling locations: Initial baseline samples and subsequent monitoring samples shall be collected from two (2) groundwater sources or springs within a one (1) mile radius of the proposed Oil and Gas Location.
-Sampling locations shall be selected by the operator based on the following criteria: - (1) Proximity to the proposed Oil and Gas Location.
-Water features closest to the proposed Location are preferred. - (2) Type of water feature.
-Domestic water wells are preferred over other water features.
-Springs may be sampled when no water wells are available. - (3) Local topography and hydrogeology.
-Groundwater and surface water flow directions should be assessed in selecting sampling locations. - (4) Orientation of locations with respect to the Oil and Gas Location.
-Where possible, the sampling locations should be on opposite sides of the Oil and Gas Location. - (5) Multiple identified aquifers available.
-Where multiple defined aquifers are present, the sampling locations should attempt to sample from different aquifers when possible. - (6) Existing sample locations.
-Water wells for which the Commission has existing data may be selected. - b.
-Denial of access to sampling locations.
-Where the owners of all suitable sampling locations refuse to grant access despite an operator's best efforts to obtain consent to conduct sampling, the Director may modify or waive the requirements of this Rule 609. - c.
-Timing of initial sampling: Initial sampling shall be conducted: - (1) Prior to commencement of drilling or, on Oil and Gas Locations where no wells are planned, prior to commencement of installation of an Oil and Gas Facility on the Location; and - (2) Prior to re-stimulation of a well if more than twelve (12) months have passed since the initial, pre-drilling sampling event or the most recent re-stimulation sampling event was conducted. - d.
-Subsequent monitoring sampling: Subsequent monitoring sampling shall be conducted: - (1) Not less than 12 months, nor more than 18 months, following any well completion or facility installation; and - (2) Not less than sixty (60) months, nor more than seventy-eight (78) months, after the last sampling event performed pursuant to Rule 609.d.i(1). - (3) Additional "post-completion" test(s) may be required if changes in water quality are identified during follow-up testing.

-(4) The Director may require further water well sampling at any time in response to complaints from water well owners.
+- (1) Applying the criteria in subsection a., above, if the operator cannot locate two satisfactory sampling locations within one-half (1/2) mile of the proposed Oil and Gas Location the operator shall attempt to locate acceptable sampling locations within one (1) mile of the proposed Location.
+If the operator cannot locate two satisfactory sampling locations under these criteria, the operator may request an exception from the requirements of this Rule 609. - (2) Denial of access to sampling locations.
+Where the owners of all suitable sampling locations refuse to grant access despite an operator's best efforts to obtain consent to conduct sampling, the operator may request an exception from the requirements of this Rule 609. the Director may modify or waive the requirements of this Rule 609.

+c.
+Timing of initial sampling: Initial sampling shall be conducted:

+- (1) Prior to commencement of drilling or, on Oil and Gas Locations where no wells are planned, prior to commencement of installation of an Oil and Gas Facility on the Location; and - (2) Prior to re-stimulation of a well if more than twelve (12) months have passed since the initial, pre-drilling sampling event or the most recent re-stimulation sampling event was conducted. - d.
+Subsequent monitoring sampling: Subsequent monitoring sampling shall be conducted: - (1) Not less than 12 months, nor more than 18 months, following any well completion or facility installation; and - (2) Not less than sixty (60) months, nor more than seventy-eight (78) months, after the last sampling event performed pursuant to Rule 609.d.(1).
+Wells that are drilled and abandoned without ever producing hydrocarbons are exempt from this requirement. - (3) Additional "post-completion" test(s) may be required if changes in water quality are identified during follow-up testing. - (4) The Director may require further water well sampling at any time in response to complaints from water well owners.